-In addition, due to its geopolitical position in the Middle East and Europe, Turkey faces serious problems regarding drug diversion and drug trafficking and has become a smuggling route for the illegal drug trade.
+In addition, due to its geopolitical position in the Middle East and Europe, Turkey faces serious problems regarding drug diversion and drug trafficking and continues to be a smuggling route for the illegal drug trade.
 Beyond the trademark infringement perspective, drug trafficking in Turkey is handled by government and police forces as well as by international operations.